Baqend/guide/src/index.md

 # Querys

-If you like to get more then one object and find objects by one ore more specific cretericas you can formulate a query which will be executed on the baqend and retruens the matched objects.
+If you like to get more than one object or find objects by one ore more specific criteria you can formulate a query that gets executed on the Baqend and returns the matched objects.
-The Baqend SDK comes with an Query builder, which creates [MongoDB]([MongoDB queries](http://docs.mongodb.org/manual/tutorial/query-documents/)) under the hood.
+The Baqend SDK has a query builder that creates [MongoDB]([MongoDB queries](http://docs.mongodb.org/manual/tutorial/query-documents/)) under the hood.

 ## resultList, singleResult and count
-The simplest query you can execute is to find all objects, to get the actual result you can use the `resultList` method.
+The most simple query you can create has no filter attached, it returns all objects.
+To get the actual result you can use the `resultList` method.
 ```js
 DB.Todo.find().resultList(function(result) {
     result.forEach(function(todo) {